-There are many in Southern New Jersey, spread throughout a large forested area known as the Pine Barrens.
+Blue Holes are former quarries.
+Small bodies of water strikingly blue in color, there are many in Southern New Jersey.
+They’re spread throughout a large forested area known as the Pine Barrens.
 One in particular (in Winslow, NJ) is closely tied to the local legend of the Jersey Devil.
 Less blue than the others, it’s said to be a favorite haunt (boooo) of the Devil; perhaps even the portal from which he emerged from Hell!
 Rumor is that it’s bottomless.
 Drowned swimmers have been pulled from the depths with strange and disturbing injuries.
 It’s eerily quiet and perfectly clear at all times.
 Etc.

 For all of the stories linking Blue Holes to the Jersey Devil (and there are many), in reality they are simply abandoned sand and gravel quarries.
 The mining of sand and gravel dates to the late 18th century in southern New Jersey, and many have been disused and abandoned for decades.
 Bottoms lined with industrial waste, and often quite deep, they are a very popular spot for parties and swimming during the summer months.
 The striking blue color is a result of high sulfur content.